 Cost: Boxes start at $27.95

 Stanwood’s Klesick Farms is not your average CSA, delivering organic produce and other add-ons year-round directly to your door.
 Klesick’s Box of Good is filled with high quality, competitively-priced organic produce.
 Each week, a wide variety of fruit, cooking veggies and salad items, sourced locally from area growers, arrives on your doorstep.
 With your delivery, you’ll receive a newsletter with fun and inspiring recipes and helpful tips on how to use any new or unusual produce items.
-Klesick’s raises potatoes, spinach, carrots, lettuce, onions, beets, winter squash, green beans, cucumbers, cabbage, sugar snap peas, fresh herbs and a few other vegetables and fruits, as well as all natural beef, lamb, and pork.
+Klesick’s grows potatoes, spinach, carrots, beets, winter squash, green beans, fresh herbs and more, as well as raises all natural beef, lamb and pork.
 Add-on to your order by purchasing grocery items including eggs, coffee and snacks.
 Klesick’s delivery area spans from Bothell to Whidbey Island.

 Dates: Weekly & year-round

 Nestled in picturesque Snohomish, Lowlands Farm is a small vegetable and flower farm dedicated to organic and sustainable farming practices.
 Lowland Farms offers a 24-week CSA season, filling boxes with produce handpicked by the farmer each week to highlight what is freshest at the farm.
-Boxes feature a variety of greens, root vegetables, herbs, and snackable veggies.
+Boxes feature a variety of greens, root vegetables, herbs and snackable veggies.
 Flower and egg share add-ons are available.
-Flexible options make it easy for anyone to participate in the CSA.
-Enjoy the flavor-packed produce and the community and connection created through their private Facebook group.
-Eat local and perhaps make some new friends too!
+Flexible options make it easy for families to participate in the CSA.
+Sign up for a 24-week weekly share, a 12-week bi-weekly share or a flex share that runs for 20 weeks.